-Implementation and Activities During 2020 - 2021
+Implementation and Activities During 2021 - 2022

-Regarding compliance with State Water Resources Control Board (SWRCB) Order WR 2016-0016 (i.e, the "Cease and Desist Order" or CDO), California American Water (Cal-Am) target production from the Carmel River Basin in Water Year (WY) 2021 for the SWRCB tally was based on the initial regulatory limit of 8,310 acre-feet (AF).
-This number was then reduced by Sand City Desalination Project production of 153 AF, 3,027 AF of PWM Recovery, and ASR Recovery of 0 AF over the 600 AF cap on ASR diversion counted in river pumping, resulting in an adjusted base amount of 5,130 AF.
-Actual Cal-Am Carmel River Basin diversions (after adjustments) for WY 2021 were 4,548 AF.
+Regarding compliance with State Water Resources Control Board (SWRCB) Order WR 2016-0016 (i.e, the "Cease and Desist Order" or CDO), California American Water (Cal-Am) target production from the Carmel River Basin in Water Year (WY) 2022 for the SWRCB tally was based on the initial regulatory limit of 4,110 acre-feet (AF).
+Other sources of production were Sand City Desalination Project production of 120 AF, 3,683 AF of PWM Recovery, and ASR Recovery of 0 AF over the 600 AF cap on ASR diversion counted in river pumping, resulting in an adjusted base amount of 4,110 AF.
+Actual Cal-Am Carmel River Basin diversions (after adjustments) for WY 2022 were 4,085 AF.
 Thus, Cal-Am reported diversions were below the adjusted diversion limit from the Carmel River Basin imposed by the SWRCB.
-WY 2021 was the 24rd straight year in which compliance with Order WR 95-10 was achieved, the 12th year for compliance with Order WR 2009-0060, and the 4th year of compliance with SWRCB 2016-0016.
+WY 2022 was the 25th straight year in which compliance with Order WR 95-10 was achieved, the 13th year for compliance with Order WR 2009-0060, and the 5th year of compliance with SWRCB 2016-0016.
 A major purpose of the District's Expanded Conservation Plan and Standby Rationing Program is to ensure continued compliance with the SWRCB Orders.
-The community was in Stage 1 of the conservation program throughout the 2020-2021 reporting period.
+The community was in Stage 1 of the conservation program throughout the 2021-2022 reporting period.